cajakil/max-silent-dreams/README.md

 * it may take several seconds for the files to open
 * if you have issues, you can [file a bug report on GitHub](https://github.com/cajakil/max-silent-dreams/issues) or [contact me](https://jackcampbell.uk/contact)

+**Using the MacOS Application**

-When first opening the application, you may need to allow the app access to the folder where it's stored, and the microphone
+When first opening the application, you may need to allow the app access to the folder where it's stored, and the microphone.

+The application may not open if you rename the file

 ## Source code